stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 In total, `stainless` offers the `StringSchema`, `NumberSchema`, `BigIntSchema`, `DateSchema`, `ObjectSchema`, `ArraySchema`, and `SetSchema` types.
-Each one of these takes properties corresponding [Zod primitive validation rules](https://zod.dev/).
+Each one of these takes properties corresponding to [Zod primitive validation rules](https://zod.dev/).
 However, some of these types and properties deviate from the patterns shown above.
 These are documented below.